jfgarcia268/vlocity-es_devops_tools/README.md

 ## locityestools:report:dependencies

-For Both OmniScript and VIP Dependencies, 1st Level of dependencies of:
+For Both OmniScript and VIP, 1st Level of dependencies:
 - DataRaptors
 - OmniScripts
 - VIPS
 - Remote Calls
 - VlocityUITemplate

-The output will be a CVS file with the results
+The output will be a CSV file with the results

 ```
 USAGE

-  $ sfdx vlocityestools:report:dependencies -f
+  $ sfdx vlocityestools:report:dependencies -f <string>

 OPTIONS